HenrytheVU/SQLBuilder/README.md

-# SQLBuilder
+# sqlbuilder.SQLBuilder
-A Java SQLBuilder with fluent API for writing type-safe SQL queries
+A Java sqlbuilder.SQLBuilder with fluent API for writing type-safe SQL queries